garylirocks/quickrefs/azure-active-directory.markdown

 ## Groups

 - Group types
-  - Security groups: for RBAC
+  - Security groups
+    - Members can be users, devices, service principals, and other groups
+    - For access control(RBAC), assigning licenses, etc
+  - Microsoft 365
+    - Members can only be users
-  - Microsoft 365: giving members access to shared mailbox, calendar, files, teams(not channels) in MS Teams, etc
+    - For sharing/collaboration over M365 apps: giving members access to shared mailbox, calendar, files, teams(not channels) in MS Teams, etc
-  - Distribution: seems from Exchange
+  - Distribution: seems for Exchange

 - Membership types
   - Assigned: assigned manually